AmIACatPurr/HTB-CTF/writeups/trick/README.md

 michael@trick:~$ ls /etc/fail2ban/action.d/

 ```

-michael can restart fail2ban as root.
+Internal auditing reveals a severe operational flaw: michael has explicit sudo rights to restart the fail2ban service.
+The path to root is staring right back at us.
-after some tests, to abuse the system, it involves creating a .local file that will override the .conf file in the iptables configuration.
+Exploiting the configuration parsing logic.
+By staging a rogue .local file to hijack the default iptables configuration,
+we can manipulate the firewall execution chains to trigger a root payload the moment the service restarts.
 ```bash
 going in the directory makes it feel easy /etc/fail2ban/action.d/